The Heart of a Nurse

 by Allyson Austin

-When Melody Lindquist (’96) first met the people of the Hopi Tribe on the Navajo reservation in northeastern Arizona, it was as a nontraditional nursing student at Westminster.
+When Melody Lindquist (’96) first met the people of the Hopi Tribe on the Hopi reservation in northeastern Arizona, it was as a nontraditional nursing student at Westminster.
 This unique field experience left a powerful impression on Melody, setting the trajectory of her career in health care and her continuing service to the Hopi Tribe.
 Now, Melody is turning her giving heart to future generations of nurses through an endowed scholarship for Westminster’s nursing program.

 With two young children and a full-time job, pursuing an education was not an easy task for Melody.
 She knew, however, that the pursuit of one of her lifelong dreams was well worth the challenges.
 When Melody started at Westminster, she was thrilled to see her enthusiasm mirrored in her professors and classmates.